Creating an eBook for your business doesn’t mean that you need to hire a designer … or that you have to learn how to become a designer yourself.

 - Established companies

 In short, anyone who wants more email subscribers, which are more potential leads you can convert into paying customers or clients, should thinking about creating and giving away eBooks.
+This simple eBook template makes it easy to create your own:

 Read our section on eBook lead generation for tips on how to do this.